tonyvx/007x/hr_efficiency/HR_Analysis.md

 ## Problem
 ###Factors important to retain performing employees
-* We will be analysing the data available in hand to identify avenues to improving hr efficiency.
+* We will be exploring data set available for avenues for improving employee satisfaction and identify factors important to employees.
-* We will be building a predictive model to determine how long employee would stay and their probability in leaving.
+* We will be building a predictive model to determine probability in leaving.
+We comapre logistic regression and random forest models.

 ## Data Source
 https://www.kaggle.com/ludobenistant/hr-analytics

 https://www.kaggle.com/ludobenistant/hr-analytics/downloads/human-resources-analytics.zip

-#####Lets load the dataset
+#####Lets load the dataset and analyze

 ```r
 hr <- read.csv("./HR_comma_sep.csv",